RestExpress/HyperExpress/README.md

 Resolving URL Tokens
 --------------------

-There are two ways to resolve data properties in a model to template URL tokens.
-The first is simply using HyperExpress.bind(String token, String value), which simply maps URL to the given value.
+There are three ways to resolve data properties in a model to template URL tokens.
+The first, as of HyperExpress 2.6, is simply to annotate the domain model or POJO using the **BindToken** annotation.

+**@BindToken("tokenName")** for each of the properties in the POJO that maps to the URL tokens.
+This will call toString() on the field when populating the URL token.
+If that doesn't work, then use the second form as follows:

+**@BindToken(value="tokenName", formatter=MyTokenFormatter.class)** where MyTokenFormatter is a class you create, implementing TokenFormatter, that has a single method with the signature 'String format(Object o)'.
+This enables formatting the property into whatever string format is needed.

+The second method to bind tokens is using HyperExpress.bind(String token, String value), which simply maps a URL token to the given value.

 **HyperExpress.bind(String, String)** - Bind a URL token to a string value.
 During resource creation, any URL tokens matching the given token string are replace with the provided value.
 The TokenResolver bindings are specific to the current thread.